tonyedwardspz/tonyedwardspz/blog/_posts/2025/november/2025-11-26-the-value-of-testing.md

 ![Designing UX: Prototyping book](/assets/images/2025/testing-book.jpg "Designing UX: Prototyping"){:loading="lazy"}

-On the day, test users were provided with four groups of related tasks, the kind of things that guest will over the lifecycle of their stay.
+On the day, test users were provided with four groups of related tasks, the kind of things that guests will over the lifecycle of their stay.
 Feedback was gathered via both a form and conversation, plus observational notes to pair with screen and audio recordings.
 The perspective afforded by looking over a shoulder instead of testing yourself allows different elements of the product to jump out.
 E.g,

 - I never miss the hit box to open the account edit screen, but every single tester did.
 - Users consistently look for X as part of the search interface.